arduino/docs-content/content/arduino-cloud/01.getting-started/10.manual-device/manual-devices.md

 You can during the setup of your device instead choose the manual configuration option.
 This allows you to connect to the cloud using the **Device API** (MicroPython, Python or Node.js).

-This opens up possibilities to connect more kinds of devices, mainly Linux based, to connect to the Arduino IoT Cloud.
+This opens up possibilities for more kinds of devices, mainly Linux based, to connect to the Arduino IoT Cloud.

 ***Manual configuration is recommended for more advanced users, mainly those that are looking to integrate existing projects with the Arduino IoT Cloud.***